Why Finding Good Employees is Impossible

 Let your marketing people “sell” your company to job seekers just like they sell it to the hot leads you’re attracting.

 The point is… these people are important too.
 They want (and deserve) you to wow them.
 To be sold on your company as an astounding workplace.
 A place that makes them feel like they belong long-term.
-Make them see that you want them and not just another cog for the night shift.
+Make them see you want them and not just another cog for the night shift.

 Hire to Retain